 A killer compulsion

 Drug addiction is a progressive condition that worsens over time, causing damage to physical, mental and emotional well-being.
 An individual who is addicted is unable to control their use of substances and may face potentially fatal consequences.
 According to the United Nations, 29 million people suffer from drug use disorders, resulting in 200,000 recorded drug-deaths annually.
-However, the true toll is likely to be far higher as many drugs fatalities go unrecorded due to the underlying cause of death being misreported.
+However, the true toll is likely to be far higher as many drug related fatalities go unrecorded due to the underlying cause of death being misreported.

 Symptoms and effects of drug addiction